wajiham/Web-Security-Learning/02-access-control/lab-unprotected-admin-functionality/README.md

 ## Analysis

-This lab demonstrates a broken access control condition where the application relies on weak or missing authorization checks.
-The goal is to identify the trust boundary, manipulate the relevant request or identifier, and confirm that the server permits an action that should be restricted.
+This lab demonstrates a broken access control condition where the application relies on weak/missing authorization checks.
+The goal is to identify the trust boundary, manipulate the relevant request and confirm that the server permits an action that should be restricted.

 ## Exploitation Steps